 So he thinks Thomas shouldn't have been born then?
 Obviously he thinks I should have been able to prevent Duncan's existence.
 What a foolish idea!

-'Said Watson, “Autism is the worst thing that can happen to a family.” '
+Watson was quoted on the Autism Speaks page saying “Autism is the worst thing that can happen to a family.”

 "If they want to, let them," he said.
 "My wife really wants a grandchild."